6 Best Campgrounds in Sequoia National Park

 Lodging is available in the park, but it's often booked well in advance, and finding accommodation nearby is not easy.
 There are no major cities in the immediate vicinity, and lodging options are few and far between.
 These are the best nearby locations and some hotel options.

-- In the Park: In the heart of the giant sequoias, you can't beat the location of the Wuksachi Lodge.
+- In the heart of the giant sequoias, you can't beat the location of the Wuksachi Lodge.
 This is the most outstanding property in Sequoia and Kings Canyon National Parks.
 The complex includes a charming stone-and-cedar lodge, restaurant, and well-appointed guest rooms in a separate building.
 Set at an elevation of 7,050 feet, this year-round resort seems to change character with the seasons.

-- Three Rivers: Located along Highway 198, south of Sequoia National Park, the little town of Three Rivers makes a convenient base for visiting the park.
+- Located along Highway 198, south of Sequoia National Park, the little town of Three Rivers makes a convenient base for visiting the park.
 The main highlights in the park, including General Sherman Tree, are about an hour away.
 Good hotel choices here include the basic and slightly dated Comfort Inn & Suites Sequoia Kings Canyon or the Lazy J Ranch-Americas Best Value Inn.

-- Fresno: Drive time from Fresno to the main tourist attractions in Sequoia is about two hours.
+- Drive time from Fresno to the main tourist attractions in Sequoia is about two hours.
 If you want to save some money on accommodation and you are only planning to spend a day in the park, you can easily day trip from Fresno.
 A good budget option is the Days Inn Yosemite Area.
 For something a bit more mid-range, check out La Quinta Inn & Suites Fresno Riverpark or the DoubleTree by Hilton Fresno Convention Center.

-- Camping: Immediately to the north of Sequoia National Park is Kings Canyon National Park, also home to giant sequoias and other beautiful sights.
-Some of the campgrounds are nicer than those you'll find in Sequoia but they are quite spread out, and a few are remote and quite far from the attractions in Sequoia.
-For more information see our article on where to camp in Kings Canyon National Park.
+Immediately to the north of Sequoia National Park is Kings Canyon National Park, also home to giant sequoias and other beautiful sights.
+Some of the campgrounds are nicer than those you'll find in Sequoia, but they are quite spread out, and a few are remote and far from the main attractions in the park.
+For more information, see our article on camping in Kings Canyon National Park.